Admissions

 The application process for both internal and external students for the Sixth Form is as follows:

-• A confirmation of acceptance by 3:00 pm on the day following the publication of GCSE exam results in August is required in order to secure the conditional offer place.
-For internal students this can be done when collecting their GCSE results.
+- For internal students, a confirmation of acceptance by 3:00 pm on the day following the publication of GCSE exam results in August is required in order to secure the conditional offer place.
+For external students, enrolment will take place on the day following GCSE results day.

 Where a student has not met the conditions laid out in their offer letter the school will endeavour to offer alternative courses where possible assuming the student has met the entry requirements for these courses.